Shmoopty/daphne-pi/supplementary/README.txt

 symlinking the files in one folder to another.

+# ADDING COMMAND-LINE PARAMETERS TO A SPECIFIC GAME

+You may optionally add a text file {game}.daphne/{game}.commands to add additional command-line parameters such as -fastboot to that game.

 # ADDING ROMS

 All actual roms should be added to the daphne/roms subfolder here.

 # MAPPING JOYSTICK BUTTONS